OpenGeoMetadata/opengeometadata.github.io/docs/creating-metadata.md

 The process, whether automated or manual, typically involves parsing the existing metadata record, extracting the values from selected fields and inserting the value into a new JSON document under the corresponding OpenGeoMetadata schema field.
 In most cases the values can simply be copied over as is, although some additional formatting may be necessary.

-See [Workflows and Tools](workflows-and-tools) to view custom scripts and tools for additional metadata authoring techniques.
+See [Metadata Tools](metadata-tools.md) to view custom scripts and tools for additional metadata authoring techniques.

 !!! tip